-Brennah Black Is A Smokeshow In Dominatrix Inspired Outfit
+Brennah Black Is A Smokeshow In Dominatrix-Inspired Outfit

 See me for the depth of my soul.
 Cherish me for my essence.
 Respect me for my mind, my purity of heart.
 Love me, with all my stories and my scars included.
 Love me, for me – raw, perfectly flawed me.
 And I, my darling, will make your world beautiful. ???? @brennahblackmarket Launching 4/20 . .
 Photographer @manerkstudios Glam @beautybyblas

 In the caption of the sizzling update, the actress was kind enough to tag both her photographer and her glam squad.
 The sexy new share has been a hit so far, earning Black an impressive 11,000 likes as well as nearly 400 comments.
-While most Instagrammers raved over her hot bod, many others expressed their excitement over the launch of her store.
+While most Instagram users raved over her hot body, many others expressed their excitement over the launch of her store.

 “Ms Black you are perfect!!
 Look stunning!!
-My favorite lingerie model!!!,” one follower excitedly wrote, adding a few heart-eye emoji at the end of their post.
+My favorite lingerie model!!!” one follower excitedly wrote, adding a few heart-eye emoji at the end of their post.

 “You are worth all the love and respect in the world!!
 You’re a smart, beautiful, wonderful woman!
-I appreciate you for being you,” a second admirer added along with a few flame emoji.
+I appreciate you for being you,” a second admirer commented, along with a few flame emoji.

-“From where I stand it’s tough to imagine those flaws exist, but I’ll take your word for it and say congrats on doing such a wonderful job of doing whatever it takes to overcome them,” one more fan commented on the post.
+“From where I stand it’s tough to imagine those flaws exist, but I’ll take your word for it and say congrats on doing such a wonderful job of doing whatever it takes to overcome them,” remarked a third fan.